Fred Parhad: The statue of Ashurbanipal

 Ashurbanipal, son of Esarhaddon, was the last great king of the Neo-Assyrian Empire (668 BC–c.
 627 BC).
 He introduced the first known systematically organized library, the Library of Ashurbanipal, now at Nineveh.
-This library was burned along with most of the city of Nineveh, the flames however served to fire some of the clay tablets.
+This library was burned along with most of the city of Nineveh; however, the flames served to fire some of the clay tablets.
 This accidental vitrification is the ultimate reason for the survival of the king's name and deeds.

 Biography

 Parhad was born in Baghdad in 1947.
-Due to the Assyrian genocide just before World War I, his grandfather Dr. Baba Parhad moved four generations of his family abroad.
+Due to the Assyrian genocide just before World War I, his grandfather, Dr. Baba Parhad, moved four generations of his family abroad.
 Fred Parhad spent his younger days in Iraq, Iran and Kuwait, where his father, Dr. Luther Parhad, held directorships in the public health sector.

 Parhad had a keen interest in sculpture from his early days and pursued this through high school and further, while studying at University of California, Berkeley.
 Sculpture became a career after he moved to New York in 1976.